Domestic violence in the United States: Community activism by men

 Men's groups against domestic violence and forced rape, found around the world, take measures to reduce their use of violence.
 Typical activities include group discussions, education campaigns and rallies, work with violent men, and workshops in schools, prisons and workplaces.
 Actions are frequently conducted in collaboration with women's organizations that are involved in preventing violence against women and providing services to abused women.
 In the United States alone, there are over 100 such men's groups, many of which focus specifically on sexual violence.
+In San Jose, California, men and boys who have faced domestic abuse can attend support groups and workshops and receive counseling through Next Door Solutions to Domestic Violence (NDS).

 State standards

 US states use a variety of models in their Batterers Intervention Programs.
 A few states use the Domestic Abuse Intervention Project (Duluth Model), which was the first multi-disciplinary program designed to coordinate the actions of agencies dealing with domestic violence in Duluth, Minnesota, and was featured in a documentary (Power and Control: Domestic Violence in America).